Assign the characteristics, material and section parameters to the structural elements you have created!

 You can create your own section using the Section Editor.

 If you cannot find the cross-section you are looking for in the WeStatiX database, you can always create a new one.

-Select Parametric in the Entity Tree.
+Select any of the available parametric section types in the Entity Tree.

 - Generic section